Sweet Potato Red Lentil Curry

 Instructions

-3. Add Garlic & Ginger: Add the garlic and ginger.
+• Add Garlic & Ginger: Add the garlic and ginger.
 Cook for another 2-3 min, stirring occasionally.
-If you’re using fresh diced tomato, add it now, if you’re using canned diced tomatoes reserve for now.
+If you're using fresh diced tomato, add it now, if you're using canned diced tomatoes, add with the liquids.

-5. Add Liquid, Lentils & Sweet Potato: Add the coconut milk, broth or water, lentils and reserved sweet potatoes.
-If you’re using canned diced tomato, add those now as well.
+• Add Liquid, Lentils & Sweet Potato: Add the coconut milk, broth or water, lentils and reserved sweet potatoes.
+If you're using canned diced tomato, add those now.
 Season with a pinch of salt.
 Bring to a boil over high.
 Once boiling, reduce heat to low and maintain a gentle simmer.
 Cook for 20-25 min, stirring occasionally, until the lentils and sweet potato are tender.
-If using green or brown lentils, increase cooking time to 25-30 minutes or until tender.

-6. Add Seasonings: Stir in lime juice and chopped cilantro, reserving from cilantro for topping, then season to taste with salt, if needed.
+• Add Seasonings: Stir in the lime juice and chopped cilantro, reserving a little cilantro for topping.

-7. Serve: Serve with cooked rice, naan, lime wedges and garnished toasted coconut flakes and more cilantro, if desired.
+• Serve with cooked rice, naan, lime wedges and toasted coconut flakes, if desired.
+Garnish with fresh cilantro.

 Notes

 Store leftovers in the fridge for up to 5 days.
-Note that it will thicken considerable after storing.
+It will thicken considerably after storing.
 You can thin it out by stirring in a bit of broth or water when you reheat it.
 To freeze, cool completely and store in freezer bags or a sealed container for 2-3 months.
 Thaw in the fridge before reheating.

 Nutrition